CodeMaster7000/ATM-Management/README.md

 ## About

-A C++ program to handle cash deposits, withdrawals, transactions, and more, in a fictional library.
-Presented to you by CodeMaster7000 and TechDreams Innovations Labs!
+A C++ program to handle cash deposits, withdrawals, transactions, and more.
+Presented to you by CodeMaster7000 and CodeMaster7000 Studios!

 ## Instructions for Usage